Pandipriya12/Module-2-Power-Bl-Assignment-1/README.md

 # Module-2-Power-Bl-Assignment-1
-Using three types of dataset importing to power BI transformation working in power query editor data cleaning and convert to Data modeling.
+Using the three type of dataset imported power BI and performed data cleaning and transformation using power query.
+Handled missing values, changed data types, and created calculated columns where required.
+Applied grouping and aggregation to calculate count of order ID, Average profit by Category, and total amount by sub-category.
+Created relationships between tables using order ID and category in data modeling and verified active relationships using manage relationships.